Aditya-Rohan-Singh/cs5293sp22-project1/README.md

 => Add the output location to the new redacted file and open it in write mode.

-=> Write the new file name into stats file
+=> Write the new file name into stats file if the stat argument is a file name otherwise prints it using stdout or stderr write function to command line.

 => It calls imported function redacted_sentence which returns the the redacted sentence with count of no. of differnt values that were redacted.